apache/flink/docs/java_api_guide.md

 env.execute("Iterative Pi Example");
 {% endhighlight %}

-You can also check out the [K-Means example](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/clustering/KMeans.java), which uses a BulkIteration to cluster a set of unlabeled points.
+You can also check out the {% gh_link /stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/clustering/KMeans.java "K-Means example" %}, which uses a BulkIteration to cluster a set of unlabeled points.

 #### Delta Iterations

 Delta iterations exploit the fact that certain algorithms do not change every data point of the solution in each iteration.

 In addition to the partial solution that is fed back (called workset) in every iteration, delta iterations maintain state across iterations (called solution set), which can be updated through deltas.
 The result of the iterative computation is the state after the last iteration.
-Please refer to the [Introduction to Iterations]({{site.baseurl}}/docs/0.5/programming_guides/iterations.html) for an overview of the basic principle of delta iterations.
+Please refer to the [Introduction to Iterations](iterations.html) for an overview of the basic principle of delta iterations.

 Defining a DeltaIteration is similar to defining a BulkIteration.
 For delta iterations, two data sets form the input to each iteration (workset and solution set), and two data sets are produced as the result (new workset, solution set delta) in each iteration.